henrikhansen123/usefulscripts/README.md

 and then open the .pdf.

-Version 18 of Stata is, in my opinion, weird about the use of "$" in .tex-files, so the script also rewrites all "\$" to "$", so all the .tex-file can be compiled.
+Version 18 of Stata is, in my opinion, weird about the use of "$" in .tex-files, so the script also rewrites all "\\$" to "$", so all the .tex-file can be compiled.
+This requires SED, which is included in UNIX, or git bash for windows.

 # callStata.ps1